leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is corneal edema congenital?
 - Can corneal edema be passed down to children?
 - Can corneal edema be passed down from parents?

-## intent: cornealedema-symptoms_signs-cornearefractive
-- What are the symptoms and signs of corneal edema?
-- what does corneal swelling do
-- What does corneal edema look like?
-- How is corneal edema supposed to look like?
-- How does corneal edema normally look like?
-- How does corneal edema present?
-- How do I know if I have corneal edema?
-- What will I experience if I have corneal edema?
-- What do people with corneal edema experience?
-- How does the doctor know I have corneal edema?
-- How is a diagnosis of corneal edema made?
-- How many eyes does corneal edema affect?
-- Can corneal edema affect both eyes?
-- Is corneal edema bilateral?

-## intent: cornealedema-symptoms_signs-cornearefractive_37
-- What are the complications of corneal edema?
-- Can cornea edema cause blindness
-- Can I go blind from corneal swelling
-- what is the prognosis of corneal edema
-- Can corneal edema cause difficulties seeing?
-- Can corneal edema lead to visual problems?
-- Can corneal edema cause problems?
-- Is corneal edema serious?
-- Is corneal edema dangerous?
-- Is corneal edema sight threatening?
-- Will corneal edema cause blindness?
-- Will I become blind because of corneal edema?
-- Can I still see if I have corneal edema?
-- Can corneal edema spoil my vision?
-- Can corneal edema ruin my vision?
-- Can corneal edema cause atigmatism?
-- Can corneal edema cause myopia?
-- Can corneal edema cause corneal ulcer?
-- Can corneal edema cause blisters?
-- Can corneal edema cause bullous keratopathy?
-- Can my cornea perforate because of corneal edema?
-- Can my cornea melt because of corneal edema?
-- What issues can corneal edema result in?
-- Does corneal edema ead to irreversible blindness?
-- Will corneal edema cause scarring?

 ## intent: cornealedema-investigations-cornearefractive
 - What are the investigations for corneal edema?